LuanMSV/LuanMSV/README.md

-## Olá, meu nome é Luan, sou um Desenvolvedor Fullstack
+## Hello, my name is Luan, I'm a Fullstack Developer

-Tenho experiência em desenvolvimento web, utilizando react e nodejs.
-Estou aprendendo mais sobre next, spring boot e C#, a fim de aumentar meu conhecimento em diversas linguagens.
-Também ja fiz projetos em python para a parte de Machine Learning e análise de dados.
-Tenho um bom conhecimendo em banco de dados SQL e os serviços da firebase.
+I have experience in web development, using react and nodejs.
+I am learning more about next, spring boot and C#, in order to increase my knowledge in several languages.
+I have also done projects in python for the Machine Learning and data analysis part.
+I have a good knowledge of SQL databases and Firebase services.

 ---

-## 🚀 Minhas Skills
+## 🚀 My Skills

 [![My Skills](https://skillicons.dev/icons?i=react,nodejs,next,java,python,mysql)](https://skillicons.dev)